It’s that time of year again! 😀

 - Let it brew for 24hrs.

-- After 24hrs, drain the brew thourgh a thin/delicate drainer, and make sure there are no budgs, flowers or dirt in the liquid left.
-The liquid should now have got light yellow color.
+- After 24hrs, drain the brew through a thin/delicate drainer, and make sure there are no bugs, flowers or dirt in the liquid left.
+The liquid should now have got light yellow color (it will be darker if using brown sugar).

 - Bring the elderflower brew to boil, and the sugar and let it bubble through for 2 minutes, then turn the hob off.